Desperate families wait for news of loved ones among the 1,000 missing in Maui fires

 At emergency shelters, animal sanctuaries and on social media message boards, family and friends of the 1,000 people still missing after the Maui wildfires are desperately trying to reconnect with loved ones.

-Maui County Mayor Richard Bissen told NBC’s Today show on Friday that officials were awaiting specialist FEMA search and rescue teams to begin the grim task of going door-to-door to look for survivors and assess the extent of the casualties.
+Maui County Mayor Richard Bissen told NBC’s Today show on Friday that officials were awaiting specialist Federal Emergency Management Agency (Fema) search and rescue teams to begin the grim task of going door-to-door to look for survivors and assess the extent of the casualties.

-“We will continue to see loss of life,” Governor Josh Green said at a press conference.
+“We will continue to see loss of life,” governor Josh Green said at a press conference.

 Survivors have told how they had no warning of the danger until seeing flames and hearing explosions.
 Officials sent alerts to mobile phones, television and radio stations, but the reach was limited with power and cell phone coverage down.